MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/faq-mobile.md

 ## What countries is Dynamics 365 Remote Assist for Mobile supported?

 On **Android** devices, Dynamics 365 Remote Assist mobile is available in 146 countries, but not available in Cuba, Sudan or Iran.
-It's also usable in China when connecting to global tenants, but not in the store currently (we are working on that)*.
+It's also usable in China when connecting to global tenants, but not in the store currently (we are working on that).

 For **iOS** devices, Dynamics 365 Remote Assist mobile is available in 155 countries.

+> [!Note]
-* In China, the Dynamics 365 Remote Assist mobile app is only available on iOS devices, and **not** Android devices.
+> In China, the Dynamics 365 Remote Assist mobile app is only available on iOS devices, and **not** Android devices.

 ## What languages does Dynamics 365 Remote Assist Mobile support?